About the Artist

 I was encouraged to draw from an early age by my grandmother, but did not receive any formal art lessons, I accepted my first Portrait commission at the age of 13 in 1997 and crafted my first sculpture in 2000.

 I had trained to be a dog groomer but decided to pursue a career in sculpture and painting instead, and launched my business in April 2002.

-I have had my work featured in the Royal Toy Spaniel, Model Dog Collectors Belgian King Charles Spaniel Club and Finnish King Charles Club Magazines and have had commissions for trophies for various shows.
+My work has been featured in the Royal Toy Spaniel, Model Dog Collectors Belgian King Charles Spaniel Club and Finnish King Charles Club Magazines and have had commissions for trophies for various shows.
 In addition, some of my work has been sold at the world famous Crufts dog show.